frank-xwang/RIDE-LongTailRecognition/README.md

 <img src="title-img.png" width="100%" />

-This repository contains an official re-implementation of RIDE from the authors, while also has plans to support other works on long-tailed recognition.
+This repository contains an official re-implementation of RIDE from the authors, while also supports several other works on long-tailed recognition.
 Further information please contact [Xudong Wang](mailto:xdwang@eecs.berkeley.edu) and [Long Lian](mailto:longlian@berkeley.edu).

+**This repo has RIDE on ResNet and ResNeXt.
+For RIDE on Swin-Transformer, [see it here](https://github.com/TonyLianLong/RIDE-Swin-LongTailRecognition).**

 ## Citation
 If you find our work inspiring or use our codebase in your research, please consider giving a star ⭐ and a citation.